axelBarroso/iNaturalist-Kaggle-Competition/README.md

 Normalized images and Harris map images go through the inception-resnet model giving as a result the final features used for training.

 A simple convolution layer is used for the final stage of the classification.
 From features map to a prediction vector.

-The top-5 error rate after one epoch is 30%